Kyle Walker: 2011–2020

-2021–present
+2021–2026

 On 1 June 2021, Walker was named in the England squad for the rescheduled UEFA Euro 2020.
 His performances during the tournament earned him a place in the Team of the Tournament as England made it to their first final in a major tournament since 1966.

 He was named in the England squad for the 2022 FIFA World Cup in Qatar.
 On the prospect of facing up against Kylian Mbappé in the quarter-finals, Walker stated that he would "not roll out a red carpet" for him.
 Despite England's 2–1 loss to France in the match, Walker was praised for winning his individual battle against Mbappé.

 On 9 September 2023, Walker scored his first international goal during a 1–1 draw against Ukraine in a UEFA Euro 2024 qualifying match.
 On 20 November 2023, in a 1–1 draw with North Macedonia, Walker captained England for the first time, becoming the 126th player to do so.

-He was named in England's 26-man squad for UEFA Euro 2024.
+He was named in England's 26-man squad for UEFA Euro 2024 in Germany.
 On 14 June 2024, Walker was named as England's vice-captain at the tournament.
 He started at right back in the team's opening match of the tournament, playing the full 90 minutes of the 1–0 win over Serbia in Gelsenkirchen.
 In the second Group C match against Denmark, he set up Harry Kane's opening goal in the 18th minute with a deflected cross from the right wing.
-In the round of 16 match against Slovakia, Walker's long throw-in was flicked on by Marc Guéhi for Jude Bellingham's equalising goal in the 95th minute.
+In the round of 16 match against Slovakia, Walker's long throw-in was flicked on by Ivan Toney for Jude Bellingham's equalising goal in the 95th minute.
 He ended the match wearing the captain's armband after Kane was withdrawn at half-time of extra time.
+On 10 March 2026, Walker announced his retirement from international football, with 96 caps in total.

 Style of play

-Kyle Walker is renowned for his speed and strength, and has been identified by players such as Neymar and Eden Hazard as one of the toughest opponents they have ever faced.
-He is considered to be instrumental to Manchester City's recent success, and has been praised by both current and former teammates as one of the best and most accomplished full-backs in the world.
-He is also a strong and physical defender who is comfortable in one-on-one situations and is adept at making tackles and interceptions.
-Walker's defensive ability is further enhanced by his good reading of the game and his ability to anticipate opposition attacks.
+Kyle Walker is known for his speed and strength, and has been identified by players such as Neymar and Eden Hazard as one of the toughest opponents they have ever faced.
+Some consider him to be instrumental to Manchester City's recent success, and has been praised by both current and former teammates as one of the best and most accomplished full-backs in the world.
+He is considered by some a strong and physical defender who is comfortable in one-on-one situations and is adept at making tackles and interceptions.
+Walker's defensive ability is also enhanced by his reading of the game and his ability to anticipate opposition attacks.

-In addition to his defensive qualities, Walker is also a good attacking full-back who is capable of making overlapping runs and delivering crosses into the box.
+In addition to his defensive qualities, Walker is also an attacking full-back who is capable of making overlapping runs and delivering crosses into the box.
 His speed and stamina allows him to contribute in both attack and defence, and he is often seen covering large areas of the pitch in games.

+Media career

+In May 2026, Walker joined The Sun as a columnist and pundit for its coverage of the 2026 FIFA World Cup.